International Women’s Day

 Former Olympic gold medallist rower

-All three panellists will share stories of their experiences as professional athletes and the eventual transitions they made into the corporate world.
-Jasmine and Joanna will particularly highlight the attributes they adopted during their times as full-time athletes that have enabled them to excel as within their respective workplaces, whilst Jonny will discuss the importance of male allyship in our continued efforts to reach full gender equality both on and off the sporting arena.
+All three panellists shared stories of their experiences as professional athletes and the eventual transitions they made into the corporate world.
+Jasmine and Joanna highlighted the attributes they adopted during their times as full-time athletes that have enabled them to excel as within their respective workplaces, whilst Jonny discussed the importance of male allyship in our continued efforts to reach full gender equality both on and off the sporting arena.

-Our panel will be joining us live from Melbourne, Hong Kong and London.
-There will be an opportunity for Q&A at the end.
+Our panel joined us live from Melbourne, Hong Kong and London and ended in an insightful Q&A.

 Internal Communications Manager at PEXA | Melbourne